damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 Over the coming releases, we will continue to improve nested groups and would love to hear what new features and functionality you want to see.
 For some up-coming UI improvements, feel free to [browse or create](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name%5B%5D=nested+groups) issues on GitLab with the `Nested Group` tag.

+## API V4 is here

+Our [API](https://docs.gitlab.com/ee/api/) is a great way to automate tasks, control and automate GitLab in new and powerful ways.
+Over time, we have continued to improve our API to make it more complete and support the new features we add every month to make GitLab the best end-to-end development environment.

+This constant iteration has resulted in a few inconsistencies in our existing API.
+Today we are announcing V4 of our API, which aims to make the API more consistent and more RESTful.
+[Take a look](https://docs.gitlab.com/ee/api/v3_to_v4.html) at the changes in V4 to see what's different.

+We will continue to support v3 of the API until XXXX DATE.

 ## New Branch for Repo-less Projects
 When you click the `New branch` button in an issue, you probably want to start code development.
 Currently for a project with an empty **Repository**, when this happens, GitLab stubbornly sends you back to the **Project** view.